status-im/swarms/ideas/145-identity.md

 #### Fundamental terms:

 - ID Manager (owner) can define MultiSig public keys required for its management/actions;
-- ID Manager (owner) can define a Recovery contract;
+- ID Manager can define a Recovery contract;
-- ID Manager (owner) can define public keys for other; users knowing how to encrypt data for identity owner;
+- ID Manager can define public keys for other; users knowing how to encrypt data for identity owner;
-- ID Manager (owner) can accept claims;
+- ID Manager can accept claims;
-- ID Manager (owner) can make claims.
+- ID Manager can make claims.
+- ID Actor can call other contracts.

 #### Status Use Case: